-- To investigate further where the difference in the numbers between the two machines come from, we used Nvprof to profile the GPU activity on both machines during epoch 2 between 40th and 60th iteration. - Nvprof shows that the memory copies between the CPU and GPU for tensor swapping for the LMS take considerably longer on + the NVIDIA DGX Station than on the IBM Power AC922 and lead to GPUs becoming idle. - The graphic below shows GPU usage on the 50th iteration on both DGX and AC922.
-The blue lines relatively mark the locations of equivalent tensors on both machines.
+- + To investigate further where the difference in the numbers between the machines come from, we used Nvprof to profile the GPU activity during epoch 2 between 40th and 60th iteration. - + Nvprof shows that the memory copies between the CPU and GPU for tensor swapping for the LMS take considerably longer on the NVIDIA DGX Station and the AWS p3.8xlarge instance type than on the IBM Power AC922 and lead to GPUs becoming idle. - + The graphic on the next slide shows GPU usage on the 50th iteration on the three machines.
+The blue lines relatively mark the locations of equivalent tensors on the machines. - + The gaps in the GPU utilisation for the AC922 machine are drastically smaller than both the DGX and AWS leading to higher utilisation and faster trainings.